-The City is issuing its Series 2016B Bonds as Additional Bonds under the Covenant Ordinance, and will apply a portion of the proceeds of the Series 2016B Bonds, together with other legally available funds, to effect the advance refunding of the Refunded Bonds.
+The City is issuing its Series 2014C Bonds and the Series 2014D Bonds as Additional Bonds under the Covenant Ordinance, and will apply a portion of the proceeds of the Series 2014C Bonds and the Series 2014D Bonds, together with other legally available funds of the City, to effect the current refunding of the Refunded 2005A Bonds and the advance refunding of the Refunded 2006A Bonds, respectively.

-The City will enter into an Escrow Deposit Agreement (the "2007B Escrow Deposit Agreement"), dated [May , 2016], with U.S. Bank National Association, as Escrow Agent (the "2007B Escrow Agent").
-Pursuant to the terms of the 2007B Escrow Deposit Agreement, on the date of delivery of the Series 2016B Bonds, the City will deposit a portion of the proceeds of the Series 2016B Bonds, together with other legally available funds, into the Escrow Deposit Fund held by the 2007B Escrow Agent for the refunding and defeasance of the Refunded 2007B Bonds (the "2007B Escrow Deposit Fund").
-On the date of delivery of the Series 2016B Bonds, amounts deposited in the 2007B Escrow Deposit Fund [will be used to purchase Government Obligations.
-The maturing principal of the Government Obligations, together with the interest earned thereon, and any uninvested cash balance remaining in the 2007B Escrow Deposit Fund will be sufficient to pay all principal of and interest on the Refunded 2007B Bonds when due or upon redemption on October 1, 2017].
+The City will enter into an Escrow Deposit Agreement (the "2005A Escrow Deposit Agreement"), dated as of \\\\\\\, 2014, with U.S. Bank National Association, as Escrow Agent (the "2005A Escrow Agent").
+Pursuant to the terms of the 2005A Escrow Deposit Agreement, the City will deposit a portion of the proceeds of the Series 2014C Bonds together with other legally available funds related to the Refunded 2005A Bonds into the Escrow Deposit Fund held by the 2005A Escrow Agent for the redemption and defeasance of the Refunded 2005A Bonds (the "2005A Escrow Deposit Fund").
+On the date of delivery of the Series 2014C Bonds, amounts deposited in the 2005A Escrow Deposit Fund will be [used to purchase direct obligations of the United States of America (the "Government Obligations").
+The maturing principal of the Government Obligations, together with the interest earned thereon and any cash balance remaining] in the 2005A Escrow Deposit Fund will be sufficient to pay all principal of and interest due on the Refunded 2005A Bonds on \\\\\\, 2014].

-The City will enter into an Escrow Deposit Agreement (the "2009A/2010C Escrow Deposit Agreement"), dated [May , 2016], with Wells Fargo Bank, N.A., as Escrow Agent (the "2009A/2010C Escrow Agent").
-Pursuant to the terms of the 2009A/2010C Escrow Deposit Agreement, on the date of delivery of the Series 2016B Bonds, the City will deposit a portion of the proceeds of the Series 2016B Bonds, together with other legally available funds, into the Escrow Deposit Fund held by the 2009A/2010C Escrow Agent for the refunding and defeasance of the Refunded 2009A Bonds and the Refunded 2010C Bonds (the "2009A/2010C Escrow Deposit Fund").
-On the date of delivery of the Series 2016B Bonds, amounts deposited in the 2009A/2010C Escrow Deposit Fund [will be used to purchase Government Obligations.
-The maturing principal of the Government Obligations, together with the interest earned thereon, and any uninvested cash balance remaining in the 2009A/2010C Escrow Deposit Fund will be sufficient to pay all principal of and interest on the Refunded 2009A Bonds and Refunded 2010C Bonds when due or upon redemption on October 1, 2019 and October 1, 2020, respectively].

-The 2007B Escrow Deposit Agreement and the 2009A/2010C Escrow Deposit Agreement are collectively referred to herein as the "Escrow Deposit Agreements."
+The City will enter into an Escrow Deposit Agreement (the "2006A Escrow Deposit Agreement"), dated as of \\\\\\\, 2014, with The Bank of New York Mellon Trust Company, N.A., as Escrow Agent (the "2006A Escrow Agent").
+Pursuant to the terms of the 2006A Escrow Deposit Agreement, the City will deposit a portion of the proceeds of the Series 2014D Bonds together with other legally available funds related to the Refunded 2006A Bonds into the Escrow Deposit Fund held by the 2006A Escrow Agent for the redemption and defeasance of the Refunded 2006A Bonds (the "2006A Escrow Deposit Fund").
+On the date of delivery of the Series 2014D Bonds, amounts deposited in the 2006A Escrow Deposit Fund will be [used to purchase Government Obligations.
+The maturing principal of the Government Obligations, together with the interest earned thereon and any cash balance remaining] in the 2006A Escrow Deposit Fund will be sufficient to pay all principal of and interest due on the Refunded 2006A Bonds on October, 1, 2015.
+The 2005A Escrow Deposit Agreement and the 2006A Escrow Deposit Agreement are collectively referred to herein as the "Escrow Deposit Agreements").